roman-milk/roman-milk.github.io/taking-my-sisters-virginity.md

+===

- ****** &quot;Taking&quot; My Sister's Virginity ****** bysilkstockingslover© Her legs buckled and she fell sideways to the ground.
+Her legs buckled and she fell sideways to the ground.
 As she quivered on the ground, my balls about to erupt for a second time, I straddled her and shoved my cock in her mouth.
 The position was awkward, but I again fucked her face.

  In only a few strokes, I deposited a second load down her throat.
 Spent, I pulled out and rolled beside her.